Cooperative education: In Germany

+Cooperative education has helped to address social issues.

-In Germany, the significance of cooperative education has increased in the few last years.
+In Germany, the significance of cooperative education has increased in the last few years.
 Cooperative education programs now have an important profile in the education system.

-In 2013, the importance was underlined in a paper by the economic council of the CDU, including a definition of the dual study program.
+In 2013, the importance was underlined in a paper by the Economic Council of the CDU, including a definition of the dual study program.

 The council defined two main characteristics: